hiiamboris/red-view-test-system-gitlab-mirror/timeline.md

 # Improvements timeline

 Here will posted comparisons across different builds, with reasonable intervals (a few months).
+TODO: Ideally there should be a table - a column for each platform (W7, W10, Mac, GTK).

 Legend:
 - green = test succeeded (success level 3)